artsyncofficial/ArtSyncOfficial/privacy-policy.md

 ## 7. Children’s Privacy

 ArtSyncOfficial is not intended for children under 13 years old.
-We do not knowingly collect data from children under 18.
+We do not knowingly collect data from people under the age of 18.

 ---